Welcome to Coinflation: A guide for United States coin prices and values.

 These coins were in standard circulation until silver was removed from all coinage in 1965 and 1970 (40% silver half-dollars).
 I recognize that the silver Eisenhower dollar was issued as a collectible only, but I'm still categorizing it with this group.
 This table illustrates how far the metal value has progressed compared to the denomination's purchasing power after the debasement.

-Table based on September 01, 2010 closing precious metal prices:
+Table based on October 04, 2023 live precious metal prices:

 Description Denomination Silver Value Silver % of Denomination